* Euro up after Draghi reported saying QE a long way off

 Moves among major currencies were muted in Asia, as a public holiday in Japan dampened trading activity.

-While sterling remains buoyant on the back of expectations the bank will raise official returns on the pound in 2015, views on its ability to add much to a 10 percent rise in the past 12 months are divided.
+While sterling remains buoyant on the back of expectations that the bank will raise official returns on the pound in 2015, views on its ability to add much to a 10 percent rise over the past 12 months are divided.
+(Editing by Gareth Jones)